Anableps anableps eyes explained

 The first part of the embryo to develop is the gut and tiny vascular protruberances on the follicle wall make contact with it and allow it to take i nourishing fluids. he gestation period is much longer – approximately 3 months, and it’s only at the end of that period that the rest of the body “catches up” with the development of the gut and the gut ascends into the body cavity.
 If all goes perfectly, babies from 1.5 to 2 inches (4-5 cm) long are born with only a slight opening or even just a line along the abdomen left as evidence of the process.

-It’s an imperfect world ad probably due to conditions in our tanks which wouldn’t be present in nature, baby Anableps are sometims born before the gut has completed its journey into the body cavity.
+It’s an imperfect world and probably due to conditions in our tanks that wouldn’t be present in nature, baby Anableps are sometimes born before the gut has completed its journey into the body cavity.
 These pictures show that if, as we did, you provide sterile conditions, the necessary development will continue to a successful conclusion even after birth.
 We used an antibiotic, (Chloramphenicol), frequent water changes and only live food in this case.
 Five out of the seven premature babies survived.
-Fortunately, we ad many successful births where no such strenuous measures were needed.
+Fortunately, we had many successful births where no such strenuous measures were needed.

 The babies look like miniatures of their mother at birth and, even though mother Anableps often grew to 10 inches (25 cm) in our tanks, (12 inches in nature), such large babies severely limit the number possible per spawn.
 Although one of our large females aborted 20 fetuses, (so we assume that many are a possibility), our most successful spawn was 13 live, healthy babies.
-Since then we understand that a fellow hobbyist, Carl Krajniak from Michigan, had a very large female which gave birht to 16 live babies.
-Spawns like this don’t seem like much compared to the 100 plus babies you can get from a swordtail or a Molly, but Anableps require more space and care.
-At one time we had 52 of them including adult, half-grown and babies from several generations and they made life very interesting and very busy in our fish room.
+Since then we understand that a fellow hobbyist, Carl Krajniak from Michigan, had a very large female which gave birth to 16 live babies.
+Spawns like this don’t seem like much compared to the 100-plus babies you can get from a swordtail or a Molly, but Anableps require more space and care.
+At one time we had 52 of them including adults, half-grown, and babies from several generations and they made life very interesting and very busy in our fish room.